aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 }
 ```

-'family' is a logical property and this determines the kind of interface you need - typical examples of family are:
+'family' is a logical property and this determines the kind of interface you're configuring.
+The various family options on the vQFX are:

 ```
 root@SW1# set interfaces xe-0/0/0 unit 0 family ?